Laci1953/Cowgol_on_CP_M/README.md

 	>
 , but then you must use an assembler (by the way, one who accepts some exotic Z80 assembly statements - e.g. 'push h') and then build (how?) the final 'myfile.com'.

-Instead, when using the present development environment, all that's needed to build myfile.com is:
+Instead, when using the present development environment, all that's needed to build myfile.com is to type:

 	>cowgol myfile.cow

-"
+The full cowgol toolchain will be executed, followed by assembling the resulting assembler file and linking-it to the myfile.com executable.